MarkOGDev/ReactWebForms/readme.md

 ﻿# Server Side React + Asp.Net Web Forms + TypeScript
-A Demo showing how to integrate Server Side React with Asp.Net Webforms.
+An example showing how to integrate Server Side React with Asp.Net Webforms.

 > We use [ReactJS.Net](https://reactjs.net/)